 Once you’re in, go over the rules, and study how members interact with each other before you try to make a purchase.
 Facebook yard sale listings usually sell quickly, so you need to be ready to pounce when you see something you want.

-Be sure to pick a safe meet-up location.
+If you find something you want in one of the yard sale groups, or in the Marketplace listings, be sure to pick a safe meet-up location.
 The parking lot of your local police station is a good spot.
 Just call dispatch, to let them know you’re coming.

 03Yard Sales and Garage Sales